Jurassic Park (franchise): Board games

 Board games were released by Milton Bradley for the first two Jurassic Park films.
 Hasbro and Milton Bradley also released two board games for Jurassic Park III.

 Jurassic Park: Danger!, released by Ravensburger in 2018, pits humans and dinosaurs against each other.
 Meanwhile, Mondo was working on a board game to be known as Jurassic Park: The Chaos Gene, although it was canceled during development.
 In 2019, Mondo announced that characters and dinosaurs from the Jurassic Park franchise would be released as playable characters for its Unmatched board game.
 The first set of characters was released in 2020.

 In 2021, Hasbro released a version of Monopoly based on the original Jurassic Park film.
 Jurassic World: The Legacy of Isla Nublar is a legacy board game released in 2022.
 It was designed by Funko's design studio, Prospero Hall.

 Comics

 Topps Comics

+In May 1993, it was reported that Topps Comics had acquired the rights to produce a comic adaptation of the then upcoming Jurassic Park.
+In July of that year, it was reported that Topps had plans for publishing further comics based on Jurassic Park beyond the film adaptation.
+In September of that year, in response to the success experienced by both the film and the comic adaptation, Topps commissioned the two issue comic sequel Jurassic Park: Raptor.

 From June 1993 to August 1997, the now-defunct Topps Comics published comic adaptations of Jurassic Park and The Lost World: Jurassic Park, as well as several tie-in series.